lexsac/product-preview/README.md

 ### What I learned

 On this project, I focused on applying new skills to make my code more professional/scalable.
-Namely, I used CSS custom properties, focused on a mobile-first build, and incorporated additional comments/notes into my CSS to my code cleaner and easier to quickly understand.
+Namely, I used BEM for naming convention, CSS custom properties, focused on a mobile-first build, and incorporated additional comments/notes into my CSS to make my code cleaner and easier to quickly understand.

 ### Continued development

 I am still working on becoming more comfortable wtih layout and sizing decisions.
 For example, I was unsure when to rely on Figma for pixel measurements vs. use another responsive unit of measurement.
-I also was unsure how exact I needed to in terms of spacing between items (do they need to be pixel-perfect, or is responsive spacing sufficient?).
+I also was unsure how exact I needed to in terms of spacing between items (do they need to be pixel-perfect per the Figma file, or is responsive spacing sufficient?).
 I am going to research this area more and focus on it in my next Frontend Mentor project.

 ### Useful resources